cisco-system-traffic-generator/trex-stateless-gui/README.md

 ###  Windows Installer

-You can find our Windows Beta installer in the following [link](https://www.dropbox.com/s/tqwpftjxwo4ymib/setupTrex2.02-Beta.exe?dl=0).
+You can find our Windows Beta installer in the Release Tab.

 ###  Mac OS Installer

-You can find our Mac Beta installer in the following [link](https://www.dropbox.com/s/nkafag2qivzgbmt/trex-stateless-gui-Beta.dmg?dl=0)
+You can find our Mac Beta installer in the Release Tab.